Additional Insured — Owners, Lessees Or Contractors — Automatic Status When Required In Construction Agreement With You

 - 01Verify a fully executed written subcontract exists and specifies AI status — without a contract, automatic status doesn't trigger.

-- 02Confirm completed-operations coverage is provided via CG 20 38 or another endorsement if required.
+- 02Confirm completed-operations coverage is provided via CG 20 38 or CG 20 37 if required.

-- 03Check the 'lower of' limit caps against your subcontract's required AI limits.
+- 03Check the 'lower of' limit cap against your subcontract's required AI limits.

 - 04Make sure the subcontract is signed BEFORE any loss occurs — automatic status only applies prospectively.